-Continue to partner with other LGAs through the Perth Inner City Group on initiatives for infrastructure & transport; planning, economic development and culture; corporate and business services; and community and social services.
+Continue to partner with the Inner City Local Government Authority Group on initiatives for arts & culture; infrastructure & transport; and planning & economic development.

 2.4 CONTINUE TO SEEK FUNDING TO SUPPORT THE DELIVERY OF PLACE-BASED PROJECTS AND TRIALLING NEW INITIATIVES.